 Do participants need to be recertified?

-At this time, MHFA does not require recertification for participants, although we do recommend people retake MHFA every two years to refresh their skills.
+At this time, MHFA does not require recertification for participants, although we do recommend people retake MHFA every two to three years to refresh their skills.
 The participant’s manual is also a great resource that people certified in Mental Health First Aid can use to keep their knowledge up to date.

 Is there an MHFA refresher course?